diegoprates/reaction-paymentmethod/README.md

 reaction-paymentmethod
 =============

-A non-processing payment method for ReactionCommerce that is meant to be a template for developing new payment methods and as a default payment method for testing
+A non-processing payment method for ReactionCommerce that is meant to be a template for developing new payment methods and as a default payment method for testing.
+Note that while charging and capturing should work as expected, refunds are not recorded since Reaction expects refunds to be recorded by the Payment Gateway.

 # Introduction